axkeyz/portfolio/content/blog/portfolio-update.md

 title: "Portfolio Update & Change of Circumstances"
 date: 2022-09-06T18:10:22+12:00
 draft: false
+tags: ["Life"]
 ---

 In 2023, I plan to return to the workforce.
 Ideally, I'd like to relocate to Hamilton, but staying in Auckland is possible too.
-There are a couple of reasons, but it is mainly due to a change of circumstances.
-Hence, I finally updated my portfolio.
-There's still a lot that can be added, but it should be on its way over time.<!--more-->
+There are a couple of reasons, but it is mainly due to a change of circumstances. <!--more-->Hence, I finally updated my portfolio.
+There's still a lot that can be added, but it should be on its way over time.

 ## BACKGROUND